 That’s your nose, not your dog’s.
 The truth is, in a world of potions that promise to eliminate skunk smell, the only thing that works is repeated washings and time.

-- Stock up on tomato juice or baking soda and bathe your dog in it before washing him with shampoo.
+Bathe your dog in either before washing him with shampoo.
 Then, you guessed it — repeat.

 Brian Retzler tracked down the Popular Science de-skunking article and posted it on his blog.
-Learn more and see the 100+ comments from fellow dog owners (and even one cat owner) confirming this will do the trick.
+When this tip was first published in 2008, his post had around 100 comments from fellow dog owners (and even one cat owner) confirming this will do the trick, now there are more than 600!
+Read the comments on his site for additional tips.

 Thank you to Per Anderson and Selma for the photo.